pingcap/docs-cn/reference/sql/statements/admin.md

 ADMIN CHECK TABLE tbl_name [, tbl_name] ...;
 ```

+If the consistency check is passed, an empty result is returned.
+Otherwise, an error message is returned indicating that the data is inconsistent.

-To overwrite the metadata of the stored table in an untrusted way in extreme cases, use `ADMIN REPAIR TABLE`.
-Here “untrusted” means that you need to manually ensure that the metadata of the original table can be covered by the `CREATE TABLE STATEMENT` operation.
-To use this `REPAIR` statement, enable the [`repair-mode`](/reference/configuration/tidb-server/configuration-file.md#repair-mode) configuration item, and make sure that the tables to be repaired are listed in the [`repair-table-list`](/reference/configuration/tidb-server/configuration-file.md#repair-table-list).
+To overwrite the metadata of the stored table in an untrusted way in extreme cases, use `ADMIN REPAIR TABLE`:

 {{< copyable "sql" >}}

 ```sql
 ADMIN REPAIR TABLE tbl_name CREATE TABLE STATEMENT;
 ```

+Here “untrusted” means that you need to manually ensure that the metadata of the original table can be covered by the `CREATE TABLE STATEMENT` operation.
+To use this `REPAIR` statement, enable the [`repair-mode`](/reference/configuration/tidb-server/configuration-file.md#repair-mode) configuration item, and make sure that the tables to be repaired are listed in the [`repair-table-list`](/reference/configuration/tidb-server/configuration-file.md#repair-table-list).

 ## Synopsis